Augustus Nuwagaba: Background and education

 He was born in 1964 in Kabale Municipality in the Western Region of Uganda, the sixth-born in a family of seven siblings.
-His father died when Nuwagaba was four years old, so he was raised by his mother, who died, when Nuwagaba was in Senior 2, at age of 16.
+His father died when Nuwagaba was four years old, so he was raised by his mother, who died when Nuwagaba was in Senior 2, at the age of 16.

 He attended Kigezi High School from 1979 to 1985, serving as head prefect during his stay.
 In 1986. he entered Makerere University faculty of Social Sciences, graduating in 1989.
 Later he graduated from the London School of Economics with the degree of Master of Science.
 He returned to Makerere University and pursued studies leading to the award of the degree of Doctor of Philosophy.
 His field of specialization for his doctorate degree was Economics, Inclusive growth and Poverty Eradication.
 He also holds the degree of Master of Business Administration obtained from the Eastern and Southern African Management Institute majoring in monetary policy and commercial bank competitiveness.

 Career

 Nuwagaba has been a member of the teaching staff at Makerere University, since he returned from his master's degree studies in London in the early 2000s.
 He serves as the chairperson of the Makerere University Academic Staff Association.
 He also serves as the Managing Consultant at Reev Consult International Limited, a private consultancy firm, incorporated in Uganda in 2000.
 The company offers consultancy services in the areas of impact assessments, planning, social policy analysis, management services and institutional development services.
 The overall objective of the company is to achieve capacity development and poverty reduction in the geographical areas that they serve.
 Over the years, Reev Consult has provided consultancy services to International organizations including the World Bank, European Union, UNDP, USAID, DFID, UNFPA, DANIDA; SNV, IDRC, African governments, CSOs and the private sector.
-He has been a key note speaker at both National and International level (Uganda celebrating 50 year, Dublin International conference, Orienting of 9th and 10th parliament of Uganda).
+He has been a keynote speaker at both National and International level (Uganda celebrating 50 year, Dublin International conference, Orienting of 9th and 10th parliament of Uganda).

 Personal details

 Augustus Nuwagaba has been married to Lillian Nuwagaba since 1997.
 Together they are the parents of four children.
-He is of the Christian faith.
+He is Christian.
 He is a Rotarian with Rotary Club of Muyenga district 9211 (Major Donor).
 He is the 34th President of the club serving in the Rotary year 2021-2022.

 Authorship

-Over the years he has authored and co-authored a number of publications in a various international journals and some are listed below;
+Over the years he has authored and co-authored a number of publications in a various international journals;